The Master's degree program in Social Economics qualifies you to meet great challenges in business, government, and society.

 In addition, you can choose your individual area of specialization:

-The Master's degree program in Social Economics gives you the freedom to learn how to work independently as a scientist and acquire the following skills:
+The Master's degree program in Social Economics gives you the freedom to learn how to work independently as a scholar and acquire the following skills:

 Graduates of the Master's degree program in Social Economy can pursue a variety of occupations.
 You set your area of focus and determine your career path.